 Nothing beats the “wow” factor of a handmade wreath or garland during the Christmas holidays.
 Best part it is another EASY Christmas craft.
-Another plus, it doesn’t cost a lot (Under $5 again) AND didn’t require stealing any of my husband’s precious beer.
+Another plus, it doesn’t cost a lot (Under $5 again).

 - Christmas Helper: Make sure to have other Christmas projects for the helper to do unless you want pine sap on EVERYTHING